Lawsuit seeks to delay Georgia primary election again due to safety concerns

 She says this could reassure voters but also poll workers, some of whom are indicating they cannot show up on election day because of concerns about their health and safety.

-In a statement to use Wednesday, Raffensperger did not address the issue of moving the primary back again to June 30, but did address the legal action filed.
+In a statement to News 3 Wednesday, Raffensperger did not address the issue of moving the primary back again to June 30 but did address the legal action filed.